Black Friday 2019: The best deals to start shopping now

 - Sephora: The mega beauty retailer is offering major deals on tons of sets that are perfect for gifting, with new deals dropping every day.

-- Target: Target is rolling out tons of early Black Friday sales, including up to 50% off headphones, $100 off video game consoles and $50 off the Fitbit Versa 2.
+- Target: Target is offering up to 50% off headphones, $100 off video game consoles and $50 off the Fitbit Versa 2.

 - The Home Depot: From up to 35% off select tools, storage and accessories to 40% off appliances, Home Depot is featuring thousands of early Black Friday savings.

-- Walmart: Early Black Friday savings are in full swing at Walmart, with hundreds of products across electronics, home, video games and toys at steep discounts.
-We're looking at the Apple Watch Series 3 for just $169.99, down from $199.
+- Walmart: Walmart has discounted hundreds of products across electronics, home, video games and toys.
+The Apple Watch Series 3 is just $169.99, down from $199.
+That's the lowest price we've ever seen.

 - Wayfair: You'll get early access to what Wayfair is calling its Black Friday Blowout, which features up to 80% off furniture, home decor, rugs and much more.